 Descovy is taken once a day.

 Descovy may cause side effects that are mild or serious.
-The lists below include some of the main side effects that have been reported while using Descovy for pre-exposure prophylaxis (PrEP) for HIV.
+The lists below include some of the side effects that have been reported by people taking Descovy for preexposure prophylaxis (PrEP) to help prevent HIV.

 To learn about other potential side effects of the drug, including side effects from taking Descovy to treat HIV infection, talk with your doctor or pharmacist.
 You can also see our comprehensive article on Descovy or refer to the drug’s prescribing information.